top of page

 • Enthusiasm for open communication and building relationships with staff, members, partner organizations, and coalition partners

-• Familiarity with CRM tools like action network, action builder, every action, mobilize or similar platforms a plus
+• Familiarity with CRM tools like action network, action builder, every action, mobilize or similar platforms is a plus

 • Bilingual abilities are a plus